At the Project:

 - But remember that songbird lives are short.
 There isn't much time for learning,

-reproduce relies primarily on instinctive behaviors.
+reproduce relies primarily on their set of instinctive behaviors.

-- However, more than 40 years of watching Tree Swallows has shown us that they
+- However, more than 40 years of watching Tree Swallows has shown us that

-most certainly are capable of learning from experiences.
+these birds most certainly are capable of learning from experiences.